-The OBS code is called from opa.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
+The OBS code is called from nemogcm.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
 The code is then called again after each timestep from step.F90.
-To build with the OBS code active key_diaobs must be set.
+The code is only activated if the namelist logical ln\diaobs is set to true.

 For all data types a 2D horizontal interpolator is needed to interpolate the model fields to the observation location.
 For in situ profiles, a 1D vertical interpolator is needed in addition to provide model fields at the observation depths.
 Currently this only works in z-level model configurations, but is being developed to work with a generalised vertical coordinate system.

-Temperature data from moored buoys (TAO, TRITON, PIRATA) in the ENACT/ENSEMBLES data-base are available as daily averaged quantities.
-For this type of observation the observation operator will compare such observations to the model temperature fields averaged over one day.
-The relevant observation type may be specified in the namelist using endailyavtypes.
+Some profile observation types (e.g. tropical moored buoys) are made available as daily averaged quantities.
+The observation operator code can be set-up to calculated the equivalent daily average model temperature fields using the nn\profdavtypes namelist array.
+Some SST observations are equivalent to a night-time average value and the observation operator code can calculate equivalent night-time average model SST fields by setting the namelist value ln\sstnight to true.
 Otherwise the model value from the nearest timestep to the observation time is used.

-The code is controlled by the namelist nam_obs.
+The code is controlled by the namelist nam\obs.
 See the following sections for more details on setting up the namelist.

-Section ?? introduces a test example of the observation operator code including where to obtain data and how to setup the namelist.
+Section 12.1 introduces a test example of the observation operator code including where to obtain data and how to setup the namelist.
 Section ?? introduces some more technical details of the different observation types used and also shows a more complete namelist.
 Section ?? introduces some of the theoretical aspects of the observation operator including interpolation methods and running on multiple processors.
+Section ?? describes the offline observation operator code.
 Section ?? introduces some utilities to help working with the files produced by the OBS code.